doble196/Credit_Risk_Resampling/README.md

 ### Split the Data into Training and Testing Sets

-Open the starter code notebook and then use it to complete the following steps.
+Open the `credit_risk_resampling.ipynb` notebook and then use it to complete the following steps.

 1. Read the `lending_data.csv` data from the `Resources` folder into a Pandas DataFrame.